Robert Garrow: Criminal history

 Garrow returned to New York in 1957, where he married and fathered a son.
 His life did not improve, however; he was fired from a series of menial jobs, including from a fast food restaurant he burglarized, and was involved in an abusive relationship with a man he later described as a sadist.
 Garrow was arrested for raping a 16-year-old schoolgirl and attacking her boyfriend in 1961.
 He pleaded guilty to first degree rape and was sentenced to 10 to 20 years in prison.
 Garrow was paroled in 1968.
 Soon after he was released, he committed a series of rapes, and many of his victims were children.
 He was arrested for the rape of two prepubescent girls, but jumped bail and became a fugitive.

 In July 1973, Garrow murdered four people, including a young woman whom he kidnapped and repeatedly raped before killing, and a high school-aged camper in the Adirondacks a few days later.
 Three witnesses escaped and sought police, spurring a twelve-day statewide manhunt that was, at the time, the largest in New York State history.
-Road blocks were set up at intersections throughout Adirondack Park requiring motorists to open vehicle trunks for law enforcement to thoroughly search.
+He stole a 1968 Pontiac Tempest from an all-boys Christian summer camp named Deerfoot Lodge, after which road blocks were set up at intersections throughout Adirondack Park requiring motorists to open vehicle trunks for law enforcement to thoroughly search.
 Motorists were warned not to stop for anyone on foot near the roads for fear that Garrow might have tried to pose as a hitchhiker.
 He was cornered in the woods 60 mi north of the murder scene, and was shot in the foot, arm, and back by Environmental Conservation Officer Hilary J. LeBlanc.
 He survived, alleging that he was partially paralyzed.